kimkimani/guruspedia/content/articles/consuming-graphqL-api-with-reactjs/index.md

 On your fruit's page, you should have a new entry on your app as follows:

 ![Consuming GraphQL API with React.JS](/consuming-graphqL-api-with-reactjs/new_fruit_page.png)

+### Conclusion

+Now that you have mastered Consuming GraphQL API with React.js, why not dive deeper and learn the [Complete Guide to Creating Flask APIs with React apps](https://guruspedia.com/a-complete-guide-to-creating-flask-apis-react-apps/) and use Flask API to consume data with React.

+Or do you want to take your React skills to a new height?
+Learn [How to Build and Implement Infinite Scroll in React Apps](https://guruspedia.com/how-to-build-and-implement-infinite-scroll-in-react-apps/).
+Get crazier learning this [Definitive Guide to Internationalization in React.js using react-i18next](https://guruspedia.com/how-to-setup-internationalization-in-reactjs-using-react-18next/)

+You will love it!